Resources for Local Businesses

 - Bernal Business and Artist Alliance – Encouraging Bernal businesses to work together on special events and projects that benefit Bernal Heights and the mutual interests of businesses and residents.

-- Renaissance Entrepreneurship Center – Renaissance Entrepreneurship Center transforms lives and communities through entrepreneurship.
-Our mission is to empower and increase the entrepreneurial capacities of socially and economically diverse populations, strengthening our communities by creating sustainable new businesses, jobs, and financial self-sufficiency.
+- Renaissance Entrepreneurship Center – The Renaissance Entrepreneurship Center transforms lives and communities through entrepreneurship.
+Our mission is to empower and enhance the entrepreneurial capacities of socially and economically diverse populations, thereby strengthening our communities by creating sustainable new businesses, generating jobs, and fostering financial self-sufficiency.

-- San Francisco Small Business Development Center – The San Francisco Small Business Development Center (SBDC) is a results-oriented program that provides expert, no-cost advisingĀ andĀ workshops in English, Spanish, Mandarin, and Cantonese to guide small businesses to success.
+- San Francisco Small Business Development Center – The San Francisco Small Business Development Center (SBDC) is a results-oriented program that provides expert, no-cost advising and workshops in English, Spanish, Mandarin, and Cantonese to guide small businesses to success.

-- San Francisco Venture Capital Directory – We aim to bring together startups, investors, and innovators to learn about cutting-edge innovations and foster dynamic conversations addressing how technology transforms the Bay Area.
+- San Francisco Venture Capital Directory – We aim to bring together startups, investors, and innovators to learn about cutting-edge innovations and foster dynamic conversations that address how technology is transforming the Bay Area.

 - SF Business Portal – The San Francisco Business Portal offers online resources and one-on-one assistance for starting, running, and growing a business in San Francisco.

 - SF Green Business Program – The San Francisco Green Business Program recognizes businesses, nonprofit organizations, and City and County of San Francisco institutions that meet high environmental standards.
-The SF Green Business Program is a California Green Business Network member California Green Business Network administered by SF Environment.
+The SF Green Business Program is a member of the California Green Business Network, administered by SF Environment.

-- Small Business Loan Programs – The Office of Economic and Workforce Development (OEWD) and its community partners offer technical assistance and loan products funded by various sources such as community lending circles, crowdsourcing, and community leaders to meet the needs of entrepreneurs at different stages of their growth.
-Loans are up to $250,000 offering flexible rates and terms to help entrepreneurs start, stabilize, and grow.
+- Small Business Loan Programs – The Office of Economic and Workforce Development (OEWD) and its community partners offer technical assistance and loan products funded by various sources, including community lending circles, crowdsourcing, and contributions from community leaders, to meet the needs of entrepreneurs at different stages of their growth.
+Loans are available up to $250,000, offering flexible rates and terms to help entrepreneurs start, stabilize, and grow their businesses.

-- Small Business Assistance Center – The Small Business Assistance Center provides one-to-one case management assistance, including information on required licenses and permits, technical assistance, financing options, and other business resources to help businesses start, grow, and thrive.
+- Small Business Assistance Center – The Small Business Assistance Center offers one-on-one case management assistance, including information on required licenses and permits, technical support, financing options, and other business resources to help businesses start, grow, and succeed.
 In addition, SBAC provides multi-lingual client services by phone, email, appointment, and on a drop-in basis.

-- Startup Tools for Founders – A curated directory of tools and resources to build yourĀ startup.
+- Startup Tools for Founders – A curated directory of tools and resources to build your startup.

 - The Americans with Disabilities Act (ADA) Certified Access Specialist (CASp) Small Business Assessment Program – The program educates small businesses Citywide about ADA compliance, provides eligible businesses in Invest in Neighborhood corridors with an ADA assessment report and plan for compliance with ADA law, and provides access to new grant funding and loan programs.
 The program is free of cost for those meeting the eligibility criteria.
 To be eligible, businesses must be located within the City of San Francisco and should not have an active lawsuit.